Socket connections can receive events from ThingsDB. Push events do only work when using a socket connection and cannot be used with the HTTP API.

 When using a client, this is pretty easy, for example using the Python client:

-If you want to write the request to the socket connection yourself, sending the following byte data on you socket connection will have the same result:
+If you want to write the request to the socket connection yourself, sending the following byte data on your socket connection will have the same result:

-(See the “creating a watch request example” on how we got the above byte code)
+(See the “creating a watch request example” on how we got the above bytes code)

 If you start to watch a thing, the following events will be pushed in order:

 To start watching one or more things, a watch request may be used, but as an alternative it is also possible to use the functions watch() and unwatch.
-There is no alternative function for watching node status changes.
+There is no alternative function for watching the node status.